Evidence for anisotropy of cosmic acceleration: Cosmological analysis

-To look for a possible dipole in the deceleration parameter, we allow it to have a direction dependence:
+To look for a dipole in the deceleration parameter, we allow it to have a direction dependence:

-where $q_\mathrm{d}$ and $q_\mathrm{m}$ are, respectively, the magnitudes of the dipole and monopole (the latter corresponding to what is usually called $q_0$), while $\hat{n}$ is the direction of the dipole and $\mathcal{F}(z, S)$ describes its scale dependence.
-We consider four representative functional forms:\\ (a) No scale dependence: $\mathcal{F}(z, S) =1$ independent of $z$,\\ (b) `Top hat': $\mathcal{F}(z, S) = 1$ for $z<S$, and $0$ otherwise,\\ (c) Exponential: $\mathcal{F}(z,S) = \exp(-z/S)$, and\\ (d) Linear: $\mathcal{F}(z,S) = 1-z/S$.\\ Due to the very anisotropic sky coverage of the dataset, we do not attempt to find $\hat{n}$, instead we choose it to be along the CMB dipole direction.
-This is reasonable as the directions of the reported bulk flows~\cite{Hudson:2004et,Watkins:2008hf,Lavaux:2008th,Feldman:2009es,Colin:2010ds,Feindt:2013pma,6dFGSv16} are all within $\sim 40^0$ of each other and of the CMB dipole.
+where $q_\mathrm{m}$ and $q_\mathrm{d}$ are the monopole and dipole components, while $\hat{n}$ is the direction of the dipole and $\mathcal{F}(z, S)$ describes its scale dependence.
+We consider four representative functional forms:\\ (a) Constant: $\mathcal{F}(z, S) =1$ independent of $z$,\\ (b) Top hat: $\mathcal{F}(z, S) = 1$ for $z<S$, and $0$ otherwise,\\ (c) Linear: $\mathcal{F}(z,S) = 1-z/S$, and\\ (d) Exponential: $\mathcal{F}(z,S) = \exp(-z/S)$.\\ Due to the anisotropic sky coverage of the dataset, it would be hard to find $\hat{n}$ from the data, so we choose it to be along the CMB dipole direction.
+This is reasonable as the directions of the reported bulk flows~\citep{Hudson:2004et,Watkins:2008hf,Lavaux:2008th,Feldman:2009es,Colin:2010ds,Feindt:2013pma,6dFGSv16} are all within $\sim 40^0$ of each other and of the CMB dipole.
+(Later we allow the direction to vary as an \emph{a posteriori} test to demonstrate that our result is indeed robust.)

-Subsequently, we maximise a likelihood as constructed earlier~\cite{March:2011xa,Nielsen:2015pga}, simultaneously w.r.t. the 4 cosmological parameters $q_\mathrm{m}, j_0-\Omega_k, q_\mathrm{d}$ and $S$, as well as the 8 parameters that go into the standardisation of the SNe~Ia candles: $\alpha, \beta, M_0, \sigma_{M_0}, x_{1,0}, \sigma_{x_{1, 0}}, c_0$ and $\sigma_{c_0}$.
-Ours is a frequentist analysis, however it is equivalent to the `Bayesian Hierarchical Model' of March \emph{et al.}~\cite{March:2011xa} which in fact yielded the same result~\cite{Shariff:2015yoa} as the frequentist analysis of Nielsen \emph{et al.}~\cite{Nielsen:2015pga} when applied to the JLA catalogue.
+We maximise a likelihood constructed earlier~\citep{March:2011xa,Nielsen:2015pga}, simultaneously with respect to the 4 cosmological parameters $q_\mathrm{m}, j_0-\Omega_k, q_\mathrm{d}$ and $S$, as well as the 8 parameters that go into the standardisation of the SNe~Ia candles: $\alpha, \beta, M_0, \sigma_{M_0}, x_{1,0}, \sigma_{x_{1, 0}}, c_0$ and $\sigma_{c_0}$.
+While our analysis is frequentist, it is equivalent to the `Bayesian Hierarchical Model' of March \emph{et al.}~\citep{March:2011xa} (which indeed yielded the same result~\citep{Shariff:2015yoa} as the frequentist analysis of \citet{Nielsen:2015pga} when applied to the JLA catalogue).